HedgehogDevelopment/HedgehogDevelopment.github.io/razl/screen.markdown

 ### Task List

-The task list displays the set of tasks a user has queued up for Razl to execute:
+The task list displays the set of tasks a user has queued up for Sitecore Razl to execute:

 ![](/Images/Razl/tasks.PNG)